AWS Certification Exam Cheat Sheet

 2. Replicate the local database into a RDS read replica.
 Place master node into a Cross-Zone ELB with a minimum of one and maximum of one with health checks.
 (Read Replica does not provide HA and write capability and ELB does not have feature for Min and Max 1 and Cross Zone allows just the equal distribution of load across instances)

-3. Migrate the local database into multi-AWS RDS database.
+3. Migrate the local database into multi-AZ RDS database.
 Place master node into a Cross-Zone ELB with a minimum of one and maximum of one with health checks.
 (ELB does not have feature for Min and Max 1 and Cross Zone allows just the equal distribution of load across instances)

 4. Replicate the local database into a RDS read replica.
 Place master node into a multi-AZ auto-scaling group with a minimum of one and maximum of one with health checks.
 (Read Replica does not provide HA and write capability)